dockerian/poetry/blog/poetry-study.md

   Consonants clash, with accented delight.

   Iambus, soft, da-DUM, the heart’s own beat,
-  “To be or not to be,” Hamlet’s repeat.
+  “To be or not to be”, Hamlet’s repeat.
   In pentameter, five iambs gently glide,
   A couplet seals the rhyme, with love as guide.

   Trochee, or choree, DUM-da, bold and spry,
-  “Tyger, Tyger, burning bright,” Blake’s cry.
+  “Tyger, Tyger, burning bright”, Blake’s cry.
   Trochaic tetrameter, four steps in stride,
-  Masculine rhyme, like “night,” cuts sharp with pride.
+  Masculine rhyme, like “night”, cuts sharp with pride.

   Anapest, da-da-DUM, leaps light and free,
-  “And the sheen of their spears was like stars on the sea,” Byron’s quatrain, in rhythm wild and grand, Assonance hums, with “sheen” and “sea” at hand.
+  “And the sheen of their spears was like stars on the sea”, Byron’s quatrain, in rhythm wild and grand, Assonance hums, with “sheen” and “sea” at hand.

   Dactyl, DUM-da-da, sways in lilting fall,
-  “Half a league, half a league,” Tennyson’s call.
+  “Half a league, half a league”, Tennyson’s call.
   Hexameter rolls, a six-beat mighty wave,
   Consonance links, with “league” sounds that engrave.

-  Spondee, DUM-DUM, stomps heavy, loud, and sure, “Out, out,” cries Macbeth, with grief’s allure.
+  Spondee, DUM-DUM, stomps heavy, loud, and sure, “Out, out”, cries Macbeth, with grief’s allure.
   Pyrrhic, or dibrach, da-da, soft and fleet,
   In trimeter, it dances, light on feet.

-  Amphibrach, da-DUM-da, swings with gentle grace, “The night was alive with a song in its place.”
+  Amphibrach, da-DUM-da, swings with gentle grace, “The night was alive with a song in its place”.
   Cretic, DUM-da-DUM, bold in measured tone,
   Molossus, DUM-DUM-DUM, thunders on its own.